 Donated by Union Pacific Railroad in December 1961, locomotive number 4014 was the most famous locomotive in RailGiants Train Museum’s impressive display of locomotives during its 52 years here.
 Union Pacific No. 4014 is a Big Boy class steam locomotive having a 4-8-8-4 wheel arrangement.
 They are the heaviest single expansion steam locomotive ever built, weighing about 1,200,000 pounds.
 Big Boy locomotives are hinged (or articulated) because of its great length.
 Its forward pony trucks and drive wheels swivel independently of the boiler and rear drivers when rounding curves.
-The Big Boy class was designed for heavy freight trains, without assistance from helper locomotives, primarily on the Wasatch Mountains between Ogden, Utah and Green River, Wyoming.
+The Big Boy class was designed for transporting heavy freight trains, without assistance from helper locomotives, primarily on the Wasatch Mountains between Ogden, Utah and Green River, Wyoming.
 In their later years of service, Big Boy’s service territory was extended east to Cheyenne.
-Big Boy No. 4014 was retired in 1959 after only 18 years of service.
-Number 4014 arrived at the Los Angeles County Fairgrounds in January 1962.
+Big Boy No. 4014 was retired in 1959 after 18 years of service.
+Number 4014 arrived at the Los Angeles County Fairgrounds on January 8, 1962.

 Though only 25 Big Boys were built, eight still exist today.
 The Big Boys are located at these locations: